 Nothing beats an omelet for breakfast but when you have to carry eggs and a pan just isn’t worth it for backpackers.
 You can create a similar meal for breakfast, brunch or dinner with oatmeal and powdered egg.
 As for veggies, it comes down to personal preference of how much exactly you like in your meal.

 - ½ cup Instant oatmeal

 - Dehydrated chopped green onion

 - Dehydrated chopped spinach

-- Freeze dried chopped tomato
+- Freeze-dried chopped tomato

-- Pinch of salt, pepper and garlic
+- Pinch of salt, pepper, and garlic

 Add all ingredients into a pot or a large BPA-free Ziploc freezer bag.
 Boil 1 ½ cups of water and pour into bag.
-Let sit until oatmeal has soaked up water and is ready to eat.
+Let sit until the oatmeal has soaked up water and is ready to eat.